How does this company make money?

 Who depends on this company?

-Los Angeles International Airport depends on uninterrupted power for air traffic control systems and runway lighting.
-Orange County semiconductor fabrication facilities require stable voltage to run precision manufacturing processes without disruption.
-Kern County oil refining operations rely on continuous electricity to keep catalytic cracking units — the core heat-and-pressure process in refining — running.
-Southern California retail chains need power across hundreds of store locations to maintain refrigerated supply chains.
+Los Angeles International Airport relies on uninterrupted power for air traffic control and runway lighting.
+Semiconductor fabrication facilities in Orange County need stable voltage to run precision manufacturing — a flicker can ruin an entire production batch.
+Oil refineries in Kern County depend on continuous electricity to keep catalytic cracking units running.
+Hundreds of Southern California retail stores need power to keep refrigerated supply chains from failing.

 How does this company scale?